bit-shift-io/the-great-cook-up/bean-curry.md

 3. Add sweet potato & carrot, fry till coated.
 4. Add meat of choice, beef, chicken, tuna all work well.
 5. Add beans for quick fry.
-6. Put the lot in the pressure cooker for 15-20mins.
+6. Put the lot in the pressure cooker with coconut milk for 15-20mins.

 ## Notes